-The Garmin Forerunner 245 is a midrange GPS sports watch built primarily for running specialists.
+The Garmin Forerunner 245 is a midrange GPS watch built primarily for running specialists.

 The Garmin VENU is a premium GPS activity tracker with lots of sports modes and a beautiful AMOLED High Res Touchscreen.

-The point of this article is to help you figure out which watch is better suited to your needs.
-To help you make this decision, we’re going to compare all the key similarities and all the key differences, and present a few recommendations at the end.
+The goal of this article is to provide a detailed comparison of the Garmin Venu vs Forerunner 245.
+To help you choose the correct smart watch, we’re going to compare all the key similarities and all the key differences, and present a few recommendations at the end.

 What are the main differences between the Forerunner 245 and the Garmin Venu?